|1. Labor and Capital Growth|

 The growth of a factor does not necessarily increase exports.
-Figure 2 shows that export may decline, if a consumption bias exists.
+Figure below shows that export may decline, if a consumption bias exists.

 |Small country||Factor growth in a small country always increases national income and welfare (because growth does not affect prices)|

 If the terms of trade deteriorate sufficiently, growth can be immiserizing, lowering income and welfare.

 miserari = to pity in Latin.